 The default length of time for a session or campaign.
 An individual session or campaign for a given user ends after the amount of time specified here has passed (counting from the start of the session or campaign), so long as the session or campaign has not been stopped through another means.

-Let me spare you the trouble and put this into words that most people will understand.
+Let me spare you the trouble and put this into words that anyone can understand.

-What it means is that whenever a user comes to your site directly, but they had come to your site previously from another non-direct source (like organic, cpc, or referral), if the first session happened within the time window specified by Campaign Timeout, then medium and source of the direct visit (or visits) will be overwritten.
+What it means is that whenever a user comes to your site directly- meaning they opened a browser tab and typed in your url manually or used a bookmark - but had come to your site previously from another non-direct source (like organic, cpc, or referral), if the first session happened within the time window specified by Campaign Timeout, then the medium and source of the direct visit (or visits) will be overwritten.

 You’ve read that right: they will all be overwritten.
 By default Campaign Timeout is set for a six months window.
 Yes, six months!
 All clear?
 No. OK.
 Let me give you a specific example.